coderofsalvation/coderofsalvation.github.io/_posts/2018-8-09-why-IFTTT-is-still-ahead-of-the-game.md

 ## IFTTT

-IFTTT was already around back then, and demonstrated this philosphy as well:
+IFTTT was already around back then, and demonstrated an 'evented' philosophy:

 <img src="/public/img/ifttt-if-this-then-that.jpg"/>